-Calvin Morrow was one of the nine Dudley High School students who joined B-1.
-Because he was still a credit short when he enlisted, he came back to Dudley after the war and is officially a member of its class of 1946.
+Calvin Frank Morrow was born on April 12,1924, to William Henry Morrow and Hattie Robertson Morrow.
+He was one of the nine Dudley High School (named for James B. Dudley) students who joined, and because he was still a credit short when he enlisted, he came back to Dudley after the war and is officially a member of its class of 1946.

 Afterwards, he attended A & T, playing in the band under the direction of his B-1 bandmate Walter Carlson.
 He earned his B.S. in business administration and M.S. in elementary administration and also did post-grad work at UNC-G and Duke University.